Position

 How to become a Mental Health Case Manager?

-2. Pursue a bachelor's degree in social work, psychology, or a related field.
-This degree provides the foundation needed for this job.
+1. Complete a relevant degree: Start with an associate or bachelor’s degree in social work, psychology, or a related field.
+This provides a solid foundation in mental health.

 How long does it take to become a Mental Health Case Manager?